bastianhs/Tubes1_OogoeDiamonds/README.md

 ## Greedy Algorithm Implementation

-The greedy algorithm that we choose is greedy by ratio.
+The greedy algorithm that we choose is Greedy_by_Ratio.
 The calculation is the steps from bot to diamond divided by diamond point.
 The lowest ratio is chosen by the bot.

 ---